nisaacdz/logitrak/README.md

 - [Reinforcement Learning Framework] - not yet decided
 - [Simulation Library/Framework] - not yet decided

+## Algorithms

+- **Curriculum Learning:** Curriculum Learning will be employed to guide the training process, starting with simple tasks and gradually transitioning to more complex challenges.
+This will make monitoring the agent's progress and setting up of the environments simpler.

+- **Deep Q Networks (DQN):** Deep Q Networks (DQN) will be used to make the agent learn the optimal decision making.

 ## Deliverables

 1. **Reinforcement Learning Model:** Trained model files and documentation.